NathanLaan/structura/structura-lib/README.md

 - [ ] Event or Message system.
 - [ ] Consolidate text rendering.
 - [ ] Consolidate draw functions, such as `draw_border()`.
+- [ ] Resizeable containers that change size with the window size and automatically resize child components.